GangSuUGA/Numerical-Optimization/Chapter0_Introduction.md

 # Chapter0_Introduction
 Optimization is an important tool in decision science and in the analysis of physical systems.
+Optimization model attempts to express, in mathematical terms, the goal of solving a problem in the "best" way.

 To make use of this tool, we must first identify some objective, a quantitative measure of the performance of the system under study.